openstack/neutron/doc/source/install/compute-install-option2-ubuntu.rst

     .. end

     Replace ``PROVIDER_INTERFACE_NAME`` with the name of the underlying provider physical network interface.
-See :doc:`environment-networking-obs`
-    for more information.
+    See :doc:`environment-networking-ubuntu` for more information.

   * In the ``[vxlan]`` section, configure the IP address of the physical network interface that handles overlay networks and enable layer-2